mongoose13/fling-units/README.md

 a code base by abstracting measurements to basic types that can be "interpreted" into any valid unit of that type, all in a type-safe way.
-This means you will never pass around a measurement of the wrong type or unit again without seeing red squigglies in your IDE.
+This means you will never pass around a measurement of the wrong type or unit again without seeing red squiggles in your IDE.

 Have a look at the examples below for more details on what is possible, and let me know how we can improve **fling_units** by creating an issue!